jmcglone/jmcglone.github.io/_drafts/PMU_counters.md

 In practice most of the CPUs have PMU (Performance Monitoring Unit) with fixed and programmable counters.
 Fixed PMC (Performance Monitoring Counter) always measures the same thing of the core.
 With programmable counter it's up to user to choose what he wants to measure.

-I believe for the most Intel Core processors, number of fully programmable counters is 8 per logical core and 4 per HW thread (in case of Hyper Threading is turned on), and a number of fixed function counters is 3 (per logical core).
+I believe for the most Intel Core processors, number of fully programmable counters is 8 per logical core or 4 per HW thread (in case of Hyper Threading is turned on).
+Number of fixed function counters is usually 3 (per logical core).
 Fixed counters usually are set to count core clocks, reference clocks, instructions retired.

 My IvyBridge processor ...